 Research interests include the writings of Shimao Toshio, Christianity and Japanese literature, and contemporary fiction.
 He is the author of Mad Wives and Island Dreams: Shimao Toshio and the Margins of Japanese Literature (1999), Spirit Matters: The Transcendent in Modern Japanese Literature (2006), and is co-editor of the anthology Oe and Beyond: Fiction in Contemporary Japan (1999).

-He has also published translations of five novels, one short story collection, and two works of non-fiction by Murakami Haruki, as well as short stories of Murakami’s in The New Yorker, Harper’s, and elsewhere.
-His translations also include novels by Shimada Masahiko, Kuroi Senji, Yoshimura Akira, Oe Kenzaburo, Yoshida Shuichi, and other writers.
+He has also published translations of five novels, two short story collections, and two works of non-fiction by Murakami Haruki, as well as short stories of Murakami’s in The New Yorker, Harper’s, and elsewhere.
+His translations also include novels by Shimada Masahiko, Kuroi Senji, Yoshimura Akira, Oe Kenzaburo, Kirino Natsuo, Yoshida Shuichi, and other writers.